 Assembling the carpet tiles is very simple.
 The tiles connect to each other by placing each corner or two sides on a small round disk called a FLORdot, which has a sticky adhesive on one side.
 Use this easy assembly to design your own area rug or even wall-to-wall carpet if you prefer.

-FLOR offers free design assistance on the website with pdf instructions on how to assemble patterns and FLORbuilder, a virtual design tool you can use to customize patterns or come up with one of your own.
+FLOR offers free design assistance on the website with FLORbuilder, a virtual design tool you can use to customize patterns or come up with one of your own.

 Additional Decorative Ideas